Tourvia Tourvia

-Docs Install RouteForce from AppExchange
+Docs Install from AppExchange

 Native integration

-RouteForce works where Salesforce teams already work
+Tourvia works where Salesforce teams already work

-RouteForce is not only a managed package you install.
+Tourvia is not only a managed package you install.
 It is a Salesforce-native component that admins can place, configure, and adapt across record pages, app pages, home pages, tabs, utility bar, and Experience Cloud, without custom code.

 Record page integration without workflow disruption

-The RouteForce component can be placed directly on Account, Lead, or Opportunity pages.
+The Tourvia component can be placed directly on Account, Lead, or Opportunity pages.
 The map centers automatically on the current record geolocation and loads nearby records, so reps get a contextual geographic view directly from the record they are already using.

 That means the user does not need to leave the record workflow just to understand geographic context or nearby accounts.